showetek/Status-Bot/README.md

 # Windows
 py -3 -m pip install -U -r requirments.txt
 ```
-3. Insert your bot token into the file 'token'
+3. Insert your bot token into the file 'token' and make sure that your bot has ``SERVER MEMBERS INTENT`` privileges
 4. Run the bot using:
 ```sh
 # Linux/macOS